Amid Twitter battle with Trump, actress Debra Messing in town to honor Mercer Island Jewish center

-Before she won raves as the redheaded half of television’s “Will & Grace” — and before she started trending on Twitter for asking The Hollywood Reporter to publish the names of show-business Trump supporters — Debra Messing was making her stage-acting debut in The Intiman Theater’s 1993 production of “The Importance of Being Earnest.”
+Before she won raves as the redheaded half of television’s “Will & Grace” — and before she started trending on Twitter for asking The Hollywood Reporter to publish the names of show-business Trump supporters — Debra Messing was making her stage-acting debut in the Intiman Theatre’s 1993 production of “The Importance of Being Earnest.”

 “It was my first job out of graduate school,” Messing said recently.
 “I remember walking down the waterfront and having lunch on the grass overlooking the water, and walking to the theater every day, and the rain, and being very excited.
 But I haven’t been back.”